GreptimeTeam/docs/docs/v0.8/en/faq-and-others/faq.md

 ## Where’s the name “Greptime” coming from?

-Because “grep” is the most useful command line tool on \*nix platform to search data, and time means time series.
+Because `grep` is the most useful command line tool on \*nix platform to search data, and time means time series.
 So Greptime is to help everybody to search/find value in time series data.

 ## Is there any good first issue that can help beginners get started quickly?